 Production Redwood apps should enable connection pooling in order to properly scale with your Serverless functions.

 PgBouncer holds a connection pool to the database and proxies incoming client connections by sitting between Prisma Client and the database.
 This reduces the number of processes a database has to handle at any given time.
 PgBouncer passes on a limited number of connections to the database and queues additional connections for delivery when space becomes available.

 To use Prisma Client with PgBouncer from a serverless function, add the

 ?pgbouncer=true flag to the PostgreSQL connection URL:

-Typically, your PgBouncer port will be 6543 which is different from the Postgres default of 5432.
+Typically, your PgBouncer port will be 6543 which is different than the Postgres default of 5432.

 Note that since Prisma Migrate uses database transactions to check out the current state of the database and the migrations table, if you attempt to run Prisma Migrate commands in any environment that uses PgBouncer for connection pooling, you might see an error.

 To work around this issue, you must connect directly to the database rather than going through PgBouncer when migrating.